Y2Kwastaken/MenuKit/README.md

 MenuKit is a modular, efficient, and declarative inventory GUI library for PaperMC/Spigot.
 It abstracts the boilerplate of inventory management, offering a robust event handling system and a string-based layout engine for intuitive menu design.

+See more extensive documentation on my docs page https://miles.sh/docs/menu_kit/

 ## Installation

 MenuKit is available via the Miles Repository.